Confidence is a must when you are playing at the highest level of sport and confidence is certainly…

 85 percent Graduation Success Rate for UF, as reported in 2009 NCAA Federal Graduation Rate Data.
 UF is one of five programs in the 2009-10 Learfield Sports National All-Sports top 10 to post a GSR above 85%.
 All Gator teams are in good academic standing in latest Academic Progress Report released earlier this month.
 No team is close to 925 cutoff that leads to sanctions.

-10 of the 31 SEC Player of the Year/Athlete of the Year Awards went to Gators - tops in the SEC, next highest is
+10 of the 31 SEC Player of the Year/Athlete of the Year Awards went to Gators - tops in the SEC, next highest is LSU with four.

 $55 million contributed since 1990 by the UAA to UF to fund academic endeavors.